enlight/dbgmits/README.md

 This library can be used to programmatically control debuggers that implement the [GDB/**M**achine **I**nterface](https://sourceware.org/gdb/onlinedocs/gdb/GDB_002fMI.html#GDB_002fMI) via JavaScript.
-Currently both [GDB](https://www.gnu.org/s/gdb/) and [LLDB](http://lldb.llvm.org/) support this interface, though LLDB's implementation is incomplete (but getting there!).
+Currently both [GDB](https://www.gnu.org/s/gdb/) and [LLDB](http://lldb.llvm.org/) support this interface.
+Note that LLDB's implementation is incomplete, and is still under development, so if you want to use LLDB it's best to build it yourself from source instead of using a released version.

 Prerequisites
 =============